 Pittsburgh Isn't a Touristy City

-Finally, we come to the true highlight of Pittsburgh that ties all the previous points together- we are not on the tourism scene (yet).
+Finally, we come to the true highlight of Pittsburgh that ties all the previous points together- we are not really on the tourism scene (although, we probably should be).
 While the city receives over 10,000,000 visitors per year, it doesn't feel that way for a few very specific reasons:

 First, many visitors to the city are displaced Pittsburghers who are returning to see family.
 The mass exodus after the collapse of the steel industry is still felt to this day as Pittsburgh's population decreased by 50% in the decades that followed (we are only now just bottoming out).
 This is one reason why “Steeler Nation” is such a popular slogan- fans spread out all over the country and took their love of the team with them.

-The second reason is that many visit the city purely for the sports (naturally).
+Second, many visit the city purely for sports (naturally).
 Our major arenas range in capacity from 19,000 to 68,000 and a lot of attendees are not local.
 Visit PNC Park when the Phillies are visiting, and you'll know exactly what we mean by this.

-But there is another thing about Pittsburgh that makes it seem like tourism isn't booming and that is the city is a collection of 90 neighborhoods.
+But there are other reasons that make it seem like Pittsburgh's tourism scene isn't booming and that is the city is a collection of 90 neighborhoods.
 Each of these has its own unique vibe, culture, restaurants, bars and breweries, and attractions.
 Sure, almost everyone will take a ride on our historic Duquesne Incline, ride the Gateway Clipper, and shop the Strip District (as you should), but as you expand out and explore other neighborhoods based on your interests, tourist volume plummets accordingly and residents take their place.

-As such, it is rather easy to see the city the way Pittsburghers see it as opposed to seeing a facade with a forced narrative constructed by the tourist office.
+As such, it is rather easy to see the city the way Pittsburghers see it as opposed to seeing a facade with forced (and often cringey) narratives constructed by the tourist office.
 Pittsburgh doesn't need it, and that's the way we like it.

 Things to Consider Before You Visit Pittsburgh